Editor’s note: This post was updated on Oct. 28, 2020.

 We’ve also heard of the Halloween fairy coming to some houses to pick up the bag of candy at night and leaving a little toy in its place.
 If she leaves an active toy like a ball or a jumping rope, it will be even easier for kids and parents to strike a healthy balance this Halloween!

 Do you have any ideas on how to promote a healthy Halloween?
-Post your comments below, or share your ideas at our Facebook page.
+Post your comments below, or share your ideas on our Facebook page.

-Download this PDF checklist of Halloween how-tos that you can put on your fridge!
+Download this printable PDF checklist of Halloween how-tos that you can put on your fridge!